cockroachdb/docs/StyleGuide.md

 A _release note_ is a description of features and bug fixes related to a specific release of CockroachDB.

-Write a release note to explain what a user gains from upgrading to the version of CockroachDB.
+A release note helps users understand what they gain from upgrading to the version of CockroachDB.

 #### Examples